 Level 3 - Mental Development

-In blogging about "Muscle Memory" and the Instinctive Abilities of allowing the Subconscious mind to take charge of the performance; I was puzzled how a sport like swimming could influence a Lawn Bowl Delivery.
-My first question is about Muscle Memory and as there are no similar Muscle Performance between the two sports; this feat of drawing his bowl around a frontal bowl with his first delivery seem impossible.
-But as we all learn in sports.
-Nothing is impossible if you work hard and believe in your abilities.
+In blogging about "Muscle Memory" and the Instinctive Abilities of the athletic allowing the Subconscious mind to take charge of their performance; this performance had puzzled me because I could not understand how a sport like swimming could offer such an influence to a Lawn Bowl Delivery.
+Questioning his "Muscle Memory", which had not had sufficient practice time to be developed, and not seeing any similar muscle performance between these two sports; this feat seem impossible.
+In the act of drawing his bowl around a frontal bowl (guard) and doing such a shot on his first delivery, certainly seem impossible.

 Under the Association for Applied Sport Psychology we find a detail explanation of research into Visualization.
 Jennifer Cumming has been working for more than 20 years, and with 181 publications on her research; she is a leader in this field, For the reader who has a further interest in this area; I leave her work as another source of reading.
 I will attempt in the next three blogs, to join the dot in this area of Sport Psychology and how it applies to Lawn Bowls and "Muscle Memory". ( Now back to the blog)